BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 This is a repository of our open source React Native SDK.
 The information presented here serves as a reference manual for the SDK.
 See the table of contents below for a complete list of the content featured in this document.

-### Draft

-Please note that this is a draft of the new reference manual.
-Some updates will follow before the production release of 2.0.0.

 ___

 ## React Native Reference